flgkd/integer-linear-programming-notes/notes/08-dantzig-wolfe-decomposition.md

 ## 4. Constructing the Dantzig-Wolfe Master Problem⭐⭐⭐

 ### 4.1 Substitute the Block Representation

+For simplicity, the following derivation focuses on the case in which each block $X_k$ is bounded or consists of a finite set of feasible configurations.
+If a continuous block is unbounded, the full Dantzig-Wolfe reformulation must also include variables associated with its extreme rays.

 Consider first the case in which each $X_k$ is represented by a finite collection of feasible points